 You can then use the printed target sheet design and attach it to your target box’s carpet face.

-Although after using this a few times, you will notice holes in the carpet, it serves as a protective layer to the foam.
+Although after using this a few times, you’ll notice holes in the carpet, it serves as a protective layer to the foam.

 This allows the center part to be less worn out or lengthens the foam’s life because the arrow will first go through the carpet.